ibm-cloud-docs/speech-to-text/acoustic-use.md

     ```
     {: pre}

-    For more information, see [The HTTP interface](/docs/services/speech-to-text/http.html).
+    For more information, see [The synchronous HTTP interface](/docs/services/speech-to-text/http.html).
 -   For the asynchronous HTTP interface, use the `POST /v1/recognitions` method.
 The specified custom model is used for that request.

     ```bash